ldynia/archcolider/3.ViewsAndPerspectives/InformationModels.md

 _Why is it important?_

 Order processing (single purchases or scheduler orders) is a money maker part of the system.
-We'd like to review related parts and identify main moving parts, quaranties, sensitive points and other possible concerns.
+We'd like to review related parts and identify main moving parts, quarantine, sensitive points and other possible concerns.

 A clear model of how it works helps to ease the implementation process and address risks (business and technical) earlier during system design.